 If instead, when people show signs of feelings, we relax and welcome them, good thinking will resume.

-We base our decisions on information all of the time.
-When the information is incorrect or limited, the quality of our thinking suffers.
-Whereas, accurate and full information provides the path to good independent thinking.
+We base our decisions on information of many sorts.
+When the information is incorrect or limited, the quality of our thinking suffers and we can be trapped in denial.
+Accurate and full information can both dismantle denial and construct a rich template of truth for fine independent thinking.

 The key block to high-quality independent thinking is an untrue limiting assumption, lived as true.
 To free the mind, therefore, we need to know how to construct an Incisive Question, a tool of unbelievable precision and power.